jstokesdubose/custcontroltraining/Src/ToC/Introduction.md

 ![Old-Style Architecture](../media/OnpremNavCode.png)

-These can exist without compromising any security or integrity for one reason: **all aspects of old-style NAV existed inside a secure and bounded domain.
+The interoperability of the old architecture existed without compromising any security or integrity for one reason: **all aspects of old-style NAV existed inside a secure and bounded domain**.

 Even open-ended DLLs could only corrupt those systems accessible to it.
 Other NAV implementations were safe by action of network security and localization.